4rthb/plotme/README.md

 | _--pieLabel_       | _-pl_    | none          | Label each slice of the pie                           | `string1,string2,...,stringN`                          |

 ## Examples
- - Plotting two line graphs: `py plotme.py -f (path)filename.extension,(path)filename2.extension -x columnIndex -y columnIndex`
+ - Plotting two line graphs: `python3 plotme.py -f (path)filename.extension,(path)filename2.extension -x columnIndex -y columnIndex`
     - The only required argument is the filename
- - Plotting three scatter graphs with differente output names and plot titles: `py plotme.py -f (path)file.ext,(path)file2.ext,(path)file3.ext -plot title,title2,title3 -o export,export2.jpeg,export3.png`
+ - Plotting three scatter graphs with differente output names and plot titles: `python3 plotme.py -f (path)file.ext,(path)file2.ext,(path)file3.ext -plot title,title2,title3 -o export,export2.jpeg,export3.png`
- - Plotting a bar graph: `py plotme.py -f (path)filename.extension`
+ - Plotting a bar graph: `python3 plotme.py -f (path)filename.extension`
     - The first item in the column is interpreted as the label of the axis, the subsequent itens in that column **NEED** to be of type int or float
- - Plotting a pie graph with labels on each slice while using a tab separated input file: `py plotme.py -f (path)filename.extension -sep \t -pl label,label2,...,labelN`
+ - Plotting a pie graph with labels on each slice while using a tab separated input file: `python3 plotme.py -f (path)filename.extension -sep \t -pl label,label2,...,labelN`
     - The first item in the column is interpreted as the label of the axis, the subsequent itens in that column **NEED** to be of type int or float

 ### Dependencies: seaborn